emreertunc/EczaneYonetimSistemi/README.md

 There are some add-ons needed for full functionality.

+Her türlü geri bildirim veya öneriye açığım.

 Cannot be used or copied without permission.
-Contact for documentation & permission access: ertuncemre@gmail.com
+Contact for documentation & permission access: emre@ertunc.com / linkedin